behan101/OT-asset-inventory/Traffic-Capture-Instructions.md

 # Full State Reset + Re-Capture

-If the scenario is misconfigured, use this method to reset the state and re-run the scenario for the another clean capture.
+If the scenario is misconfigured, use this method to reset the state and re-run the scenario for another clean capture.

 ## Step 1: Stop all processes
 In all terminals, press `CTRL+C` to stop all processes.